maggicone/remWOL-moonlight/guide/README.md

 ---

 > [!IMPORTANT]
-> Using **Tailscale** is recommended only if it is already your main way of accessing your gaming PC with Moonlight.
+> Using **Tailscale** is recommended only if it is already your main way of accessing your gaming PC with Moonlight, or if you have troubles with setting up the DNS.
 > You can still continue using your existing port-forwarded Moonlight setup regardless of whether you choose the DuckDNS method or the Tailscale method.
 > By chosing going with Tailscale, youur client device running Moonlight will still need tailscale installed and running